professorpalmer/ashitaroller4/README.md

 - oldrandomdeal on/off - on;focuses on resetting Snake Eye/Fold, off;focuses on resetting Crooked Cards
 - gamble on/off - Abuses bust immunity to try to get double 11's as much as possible
 - partyalert on/off - Writes a message in /party a few seconds before rolling
+- once - Will roll both rolls once then go back to idle

 ## Recommendations
 - Quick Ambu runs (Normal mode) : crooked2 on/randomdeal on/oldrandomdeal off/gamble off